asim/malten/README.md

 To invoke ChatGPT use `/malten` as the prefix to your command

+## WhatsApp

+To enable usage through WhatsApp scan the QR code output on the command line.
+Malten will login as you.

+Malten has access to all your chats/groups.
+The next message sent in a chat/group will create a new stream observer.
+When you then prompt with @malten, it will send as a command to the server and it will be answered by the OpenAI agent if enabled.

 ## API

 Below is a high level overview of the API